 Need help determining what wheels and tires will fit your S550 Mustang?
-Check out LMR's 2015-2021 Mustang Wheel & Tire Guide!
+Check out LMR's 2015-Present Mustang Wheel & Tire Guide!

 The first year of the S550 Mustang began in 2015, which brought a ton of new features that steered the attention away from the classic Mustang looks.
 This was to make it look more modern while at the same time still creating the muscle car look that all know and love.
 Even though the S550 Mustang platform shared similar wheel specs as the S197 platform, it was introduced with an independent rear suspension.
 This was arguably the most notable change from the previous generations and has led to a variety of different wheel and tire offerings that we explore more of below.

-This S550 Mustang wheel and tire fitment guide is for individuals wishing to upgrade their Mustang's wheels or tires between 2015 and 2021.
+This S550 Mustang wheel and tire fitment guide is for individuals wishing to upgrade their Mustang's wheels or tires between 2015 and the present.
 This article will walk you through how to determine what sort of wheel, tire, and bolt pattern you have so you can locate the proper size and type for your car.
 Deep-dish wheels, backspacing, offset, tire fitment specifications, and numerous types of tires are all covered.

 If you're not sure what rim size you have, take into account the wheel diameter, wheel width, offset, backspacing, and bolt pattern while estimating their dimensions.
 Below, we go over each of these in greater depth: